 In no case will HTP, its affiliates, or their respective Representatives or licensees be liable for any indirect, special, consequential, exemplary, punitive damages or other damages, or for any losses, damages, liabilities, costs and expenses arising out of or relating to (i) your access, use, misuse or inability to access or use the Website or any third party services accessed via the Website, or (ii) the interruption, suspension or termination of any part of or all the Website; and in both cases (i) and (ii) regardless of the cause of action (whether in contract, warranty, delict, quasi-delict, tort, negligence, strict liability or any other theory of liability) and even if we have been advised of the possibility of such damages.
 Notwithstanding anything to the contrary in the TOU, in no event will our aggregate liability for any claims in connection with your use of the Website and exceed the lesser of (i) EUR 100 or (ii) the total amount of the fees paid by you to HTP over the previous 6 (six) calendar months.
 HTP disclaims any responsibility where we, our Financial Services Providers or any Third Party Payment Provider fails to fulfil any contractual obligations due to an act of God or to any force majeure event.
 You expressly understand and agree that HTP, its affiliates, or their respective Representatives or licensees shall not be liable for any direct, indirect, incidental, special, consequential, punitive or exemplary damages, including, but not limited to, damages for loss of profits, goodwill, use, data or other intangible losses, in contract, tort, strict liability, negligence, general civil liability or any other cause of action under legal or equitable theory, relating to the Website, the information on the Website, the use of the Website, activities arising from your use of the Website, any third party materials on the Website, access to or use of any third party services available through the Website, or any materials downloaded from the Website.
 This limitation of liability applies, without limitation, to any damages or injury caused by any error, omission or other failure of performance by HTP, its affiliates, business partners (including but not limited to our Financial Services Providers), agents or other subcontractors; any interruption, defect or delay in operation or transmission, including communication line failure; any computer virus; and any theft, destruction or alteration of, or unauthorized access to or use of, any electronic records.; Some jurisdictions do not allow the limitation or exclusion of liability for incidental or consequential damages, so the above exclusions and limitations may or may not apply to you.

-The TOU and your use of the Website shall be governed by and construed in accordance with the laws of Switzerland, in force at the time, excluding any rules of private international law or the conflict of laws which would lead to the application of any other laws.
-Regardless of where you access the Website, you agree that any action arising out of or relating to the TOU or your use of the Website shall be filed and adjudicated only in the courts located in Zurich, Switzerland and you hereby irrevocably and unconditionally consent and attorn to the exclusive jurisdiction and venue of such court over any suit, action or proceeding arising out of the TOU or your use of the Website.
+The TOU and your use of the Website shall be governed by and construed in accordance with the laws of UK, in force at the time, excluding any rules of private international law or the conflict of laws which would lead to the application of any other laws.
+Regardless of where you access the Website, you agree that any action arising out of or relating to the TOU or your use of the Website shall be filed and adjudicated only in the courts located in London, UK and you hereby irrevocably and unconditionally consent and attorn to the exclusive jurisdiction and venue of such court over any suit, action or proceeding arising out of the TOU or your use of the Website.
 Notwithstanding the foregoing, HTP shall have the right to bring action against you in courts of competent jurisdiction in the jurisdiction in which you reside or are located: (i) to seek injunctive relief against you; (ii) to obtain a judgment against you where a judgment by the Zurich court will, or may not be, enforced by the jurisdiction in which you reside or are located; or (iii) to enforce a judgment obtained against you in the Zurich court.

 (ii) HTP shall not be liable for any failure to perform its obligations under the present TOU where such failure results from any cause beyond HTP’ reasonable control, including, but not limited to, mechanical, electronic or communications failure or degradation.